KellStauffer/KellStauffer/README.md

 This project uses a recurrent neural network to generate text in a Markov Chain like fashion.
 I used it to generate verses from the Bible and Taylor Swift lyrics.
-It is the base code that I used my poetry generation project.